j-jiseophan/gavis-docs/src/ContextShadowing.md

 # Context Shadowing

-Context shadowing for events is a key concept of Gavis.
+Context shadowing is a key concept of Gavis.

-With Context shadowing, you can override the event context easily.
+With Context shadowing, you can override the logger context easily.

 ```jsx
 function Page() {